tinygo-org/tinygo-site/content/docs/guides/driver-design.md

     capacity  int   // This is returned when calling builtin cap: cap(s) }
 ```
 Why is it important to know slices are referential?
-Well it is because the compile is aware of this and will check
+Well it is because the compiler is aware of this and will check
 referential arguments to function and "escape" them if it can't prove their reference (pointer) is not held by the calling function.
 When a reference is escaped it will be forced to be heap allocated by the compiler.